-How many meters of molding do I need?
+How many metres of decorative mouldings do I need?

-One of the most frequently asked questions we get from customers is: How do I know how many meters of molding I need for my wall?
+One of the most common questions we get from customers is: how do I know how many metres of decorative mouldings I need for my wall?

-In this guide, I'll explain step by step how to calculate this.
-This way, you can start using Flexlists independently without ordering too much or too little.
+In this guide I'll explain step by step how to calculate it.
+That way you can confidently get started with Flex Mouldings, without ordering too much or too little.

 Step 1: my design

-The first step is to determine exactly what kind of pattern you want on your wall.
-Think carefully about your desired layout: do you want one or more panels?
-A clean frame or playful shapes like arches?
-What visually complements the rest of your interior?
-Popular styles like wainscoting are also often found here.
-Your design will ultimately determine how many meters you need, so think carefully about this.
+The first step is to decide exactly what kind of pattern you'd like on your wall.
+Think carefully about the layout: do you want one panel or several?
+A clean frame or playful shapes such as arches?
+What fits visually with the rest of your interior?
+Popular styles like wainscoting often come up here.
+Your design ultimately determines how many metres you'll need, so give it some thought.

-Because the possibilities for design are endless, we'll cover exactly how to create one in a future blog post.
-This is now very easy with AI.
+Because the design options are endless, we'll cover exactly how to make a design in a future blog.
+These days that's very easy to do with AI.

-In the second step, we'll measure the width of the wall where you want to place the molding.
-Let's look at an example.
+In the second step we'll measure the width of the wall where you want to apply mouldings.
+Let's work through an example.

-In this example, we'll use a wall 4.80m wide and 2.50m high for the molding.
-We'll install three molding frames on this wall: two narrow frames on the sides and a wider one in the middle.
-We'll use this setup to calculate exactly how many meters of molding we need later.
+For this example we'll use a wall that's 4.80m wide and 2.50m tall where we want to place decorative mouldings.
+We're going to apply three moulding frames on this wall: two narrow frames at the sides and a wider one in the middle.
+We'll use this layout to calculate exactly how many metres of moulding are needed.

-Let's consider a logical design based on the wall.
-Generally, leave about 10 to 15 centimeters of space between frames.
-This creates a calming look on the wall.
-You can, of course, choose more space between frames, but this depends on your taste and interior.
+Let's take a logical design based on the wall.
+In general you allow about 10 to 15 centimetres of space between frames.
+That keeps the overall look calm.
+You can of course choose more spacing, depending on your taste and interior.

-Now it is important to get the dimensions clear:
+Now it's important to get the dimensions clear:

 Element